 - At what point did you realise that you had to do something immediately to solve those problems?
 Was there a “turning point”?

-- What factors played an important role in your decision to choose us?
+- Which factors played an important role in your decision to choose us?

 - What made our product or service different from others?